 Copayments are required for a few benefits.
-However, copayments will not be required for the remainder of the calendar year after your out-of-pocket expenses for services provided or arranged by the Plan reach \$3,385 per Self Only enrollment or \$9,742 per Self and Family enrollment.
-This copayment maximum does not include costs of prescription drugs.
+However, copayments will not be required for the remainder of the calendar year after your out-of-pocket expenses for services provided or arranged by the Plan reach \$1,400 per Self Only enrollment and \$4,000 per Self and Family enrollment.
+This copayment maximum does not include costs of prescription drugs, blood, and all mental conditions services except the first 20 outpatient visits.